-- Submit clinical practice application - Apply for counseling liability insurance, a background check and fingerprinting maybe required by a school division and provide TB screening results - Complete practicum experience - Complete internship experience - Complete all required course work - Candidates are requested to complete all licensure documents required by the Virginia Department of Health Professions - Submit practicum and internship electronic portfolio for evaluation - Receive a B or better on-site supervisor evaluation in clinical practice practicums and internships.

-• Receive a B or better on the university supervisor evaluation in all clinical practice experiences.
+- Submit clinical practice application - Apply for counseling liability insurance, a background check and fingerprinting maybe required by a school division and provide TB screening results - Complete practicum experience (remediation meeting if necessary) - Complete internship experience (remediation meeting if necessary) - Complete all required course work - Candidates are requested to complete all licensure documents required by the Virginia Department of Education - Submit practicum and internship electronic portfolio for evaluation - Receive a B or better on-site supervisor evaluation in clinical practice practicums and internships. - Receive a B or better on the university supervisor evaluation in all clinical practice experiences.

-- Successfully complete the oral and written comprehensive exam or thesis defense - Complete a candidate exit survey.
+- Successfully complete the comprehensive exam. - Complete a candidate exit survey.